Taizon01/Project1.Js/README.md

 ## Installing

 ## Executing Project
+        To run this program, you can use Remix, an online Solidity IDE.
+To get started, go to the Remix website at (https://remix.ethereum.org/).

 ## Assistant
-        If you have problem with my solidity project just join https://academy.metacrafters.io/), you will learn more knowledge
+        You encounter any issues with my Solidity project, I kindly suggest visiting the following link: (https://academy.metacrafters.io/).
+There, you will have the opportunity to expand your knowledge on the subject matter.

+## Author
+        Taizon